China uninterested in WHO plan for further COVID-19 origins study | CBC News

 Government spokespersons have called for an investigation into whether the virus might have been produced in a U.S. military laboratory, a theory not widely shared in the scientific community.

 China has largely ended local transmission of COVID-19 through lockdowns and mask-wearing requirements, and has now administered more than 1.4 billion doses of Chinese vaccines.
-Just 12 new domestically spread cases were reported Thursday and China's death toll from the virus has remained unchanged for months at 4,636.
+Just 12 new domestically spread cases were reported Thursday and China says its death toll from the virus has remained unchanged for months at 4,636.